 [Show abstract][Hide abstract] ABSTRACT: It is becoming increasingly recognised that early-life nutritional, metabolic and environmental factors can have a long term impact on the early onset of obesity, type 2 diabetes and cardiovascular diseases.
 Numerous experimental and epidemiological observations support the concept that an individual's response to its adult life-style and nutritional environment depends not only on their genetic susceptibility but also their previous early-life experiences.
 The current research challenge is to determine the primary pathways contributing to "non- or epi-genetic" causes of excess adult weight gain and adiposity.
 Evidence from the fields of genetic epidemiology, life-course modelling and diet-induced fetal programming all support a role for the FTO gene in this complex biological interaction.
 It may provide a missing link in the developmental regulation of energy metabolism.
 Our review therefore considers the role of the FTO gene in the early-life determination of body weight, body composition and energy balance.
 We will summarise current knowledge on FTO biology combining human genetic epidemiology, molecular models and findings from animal studies.
 Notably, we will focus on the role of FTO in energy balance in humans, the importance of FTO polymorphisms in childhood growth and the impact of fetal nutrition.
 Ultimately we propose a new hypothesis for future research designed to understand the role of FTO in setting gene expression in metabolically active tissues.
 This article is protected by copyright.
 All rights reserved.

-[Show abstract][Hide abstract] ABSTRACT: PURPOSE:: To study the association of potential key single-nucleotide polymorphisms with the short-term anatomic response to bevacizumab treatment in exudative age-related macular degeneration.
-METHODS:: Clinical records, smoking history, optical coherence tomography, and angiographies of 96 bevacizumab-treated exudative age-related macular degeneration patients were analyzed retrospectively.
+[Show abstract][Hide abstract] ABSTRACT: Purpose To study the association of potential key single-nucleotide polymorphisms with the short-term anatomic response to bevacizumab treatment in exudative age-related macular degeneration (AMD).
+Methods Clinical data of 96 bevacizumab-treated exudative age-related macular degeneration patients were analyzed retrospectively.
 Blood DNA was collected.
 Based on the disappearance of intra- or subretinal fluid in optical coherence tomography, patients were graded as responders, partial responders, or nonresponders after 3 initial treatment visits and a median time of 3.5 months.
 Representative single-nucleotide polymorphisms of interleukin 8, vascular endothelial growth factor, erythropoietin, complement factor H, complement component C3, and LOC387715 genes were analysed.
 Results Interleukin 8 promoter polymorphism −251A/T,conferring a more acitve interleuking-8 system, was significantly associated with persisting fluid in optical coherence tomography.
 The A allele was more frequent in nonresponders than in responders (P = 0.033).
 In multivariate modeling, the AA genotype of −251A/T (P = 0.043) and occult (P = 0.042) or predominantly classic (P = 0.040) lesions predicted a poorer outcome.
 Conclusion The interleukin -8 pathway may modulate the early anatomic response to anti-VEGF treatment in AMD.
 A possible activation of interleukin -8 production in patients may represent a compensatory mechanism to chronic blockade of VEGF signalling in AMD lesions

 CD-1 mice received two intraperitoneal injections of 3 g/kg ethanol at 4 h intervals at 8.75 days post coitum (dpc).
 The placentas were collected on 9.5, 11.5 and 14.5 dpc and used for histopathological protein studies.
 Hemotrichorial cell layer structure interactions through connective tissue and gap junction were analyzed by electron microscopy.
 The permeability of the feto-maternal barrier was visualized with Evans Blue.